M4GNV5/PtrsStuff/README.md

 {
 	constructor(port); //starts listening on port 'port'

-	//checks if client is available every 'checkInterval' microseconds
+	//checks if client is available every 'checkInterval' milliseconds
 	//if 'checkInterval' <= 0 and no client is connecting it returns undefined accept(checkInterval);